 If not, ignore the trend or set it aside for a future project.
 Remember to stay focused on the task at hand and think of the customer who you know so well!

 Develop a Trend Board

 Similar to your customer mood board, quickly compile the strongest trends onto a board for use during the design process.
-This can be done in illustrator or photoshop and doesn’t need to be finalized until later on in the design process.
+This can be done in Illustrator, Photoshop or Canva and doesn’t need to be finalized until later on in the design process.
 For the time being, this mood board will just be used to help you stay on track during the design process.

 The next post in this series can be found here.